anyproto/any-sync-dockercompose/README.md

   db.nodeConf.find().sort( { _id: -1 } ).limit(1)
   ```

-## set specific versions
+## Set specific versions
-use file .env
+Use file .env
-### compatible versions
+### Compatible versions
-you can find compatible versions on this pages:
+You can find compatible versions on this pages:
 * stable versions, used in production - https://puppetdoc.anytype.io/api/v1/prod-any-sync-compatible-versions/
 * unstable versions, used in test stand - https://puppetdoc.anytype.io/api/v1/stage1-any-sync-compatible-versions/

-## usage "local build" images
+## "local build" images usage
-if you need to make local build binaries for any-sync-*
-you can do it by using "overrides" functional in docker-compose
+If you need to create local build binaries for any-sync-*, you can do so by using the "overrides" functionality in docker-compose.

 * clone repos
   ```
   install -d repos && for REPO in any-sync-{node,filenode,coordinator,consensusnode}; do if [[ ! -d repos/$REPO ]]; then git clone git@github.com:anyproto/${REPO}.git repos/$REPO; fi; done
   ```
-* to create a symlink to the "override file" you need (or you can create docker-compose.override.yml by your self)
+* to create a symlink for the "override file," you can either create it yourself as docker-compose.override.yml or use an existing one
   ```
   ln -F -s docker-compose.any-sync-node-1.yml docker-compose.override.yml
   ```